This topic tells you how to configure Tanzu Buildpacks with kp CLI.

 cd samples

-You may optionally create Tanzu Build Service images from local binaries using the --local-path flag.
-See the Tanzu Build Service docs for more details.
+Optionally, you can create Tanzu Build Service images from local binaries using the --local-path flag.
+For more information, see the Tanzu Build Service documentation.

-The kp CLI is used throughout the examples. kp is for use with Tanzu Build Service which is the easiest way to use Tanzu Buildpacks.
+The kp CLI is used throughout the examples.
+You can download kp from the Broadcom Support Portal under VMware Tanzu Build Service. kp is for use with Tanzu Build Service which is the easiest way to use Tanzu Buildpacks.

-Examples assume that the Tanzu Build Service default cluster builder which is installed via kp import with the descriptor published on Tanzu Build Service Dependencies.
+Examples assume that you have the Tanzu Build Service default cluster builder, which you install using kp import with the descriptor published under VMware Tanzu Build Service Dependencies on the Broadcom Support Portal.
 You may set a different cluster builder by setting the --cluster-builder my-builder flag.

 Types of Configuration